 It’s my first week on Koh Samui.
 I’m not new to Thailand, but I’m not a seasoned pro, either.
 Having been to Chiang Mai and Bangkok in Spring of 2017 to give lectures, I already know that I’m a fan of the country itself, and am bound to like any part of it.

-I had heard of the Thai islands from plenty of global travellers, but didn’t know much about them until arriving to Koh Samui for a stay at The Content Castle, a residency and coworking space for writers in the area of Samui known as Hua Thanon.
+I had heard of the Thai islands from plenty of global travellers but didn’t know much about them until arriving in Koh Samui for a stay at The Content Castle, a residency and coworking space for writers in the area of Samui known as Hua Thanon.

 Koh Samui, too, is richer than it seems from afar.
 This is no mere stretch of beach shacks, clubs and boats.

 There are 28 temples here, even though it’s a breakaway island.
 It’s much bigger and more developed than I thought.
 There are endless bars, cafes and beachside restaurant huts.
 Luckily it doesn’t take long to escape into a palm forest full of buffalo or smaller village roads and markets.

 Apparently, it was contained and self-sufficient until the 20th century, with the first inhabitants landing more than 1,600 years ago.
 There were no roads until the 1970s, so all this development is very recent.